meduzen/cachemap/README.md

 ### `CacheMap.add`

-`CacheMap.add` adds a new cache item, and returns its `CacheMap` instance, allowing fluent usage (methods chaining).
+`CacheMap.add` adds a new entry to the cache, and returns its `CacheMap` instance, allowing fluent usage (methods chaining).

 ```js
 import CacheMap from '@frontacles/cachemap'